Biotech Winners, Losers In Q1

 Wall Street's Take

-Out of the 3 analysts polled by Tipranks, one has a Buy rating and two have Hold ratings, and the average price target is $3.50, suggesting roughly 90-percent upside from current levels.
+Out of the three analysts polled by Tipranks, one has a Buy rating and two have Hold ratings, and the average price target is $3.50, suggesting roughly 90-percent upside from current levels.

-Related Link: More Pain For Recro Pharma: FDA Rejects Meloxicam NDA For Second Time

 Posted-In: Biotech News FDA Top Stories Trading Ideas General Best of Benzinga